In his three short years, Mei Deavers has adapted to more than most adults have.

 Born with limb deficiency in both arms and legs, Mei spent the first two years of his life in a special-needs orphanage in China.
 That was where Tracey Deavers first met Mei while on a trip with a group of college students in 2010.

 Though Tracey and his wife Shannon already had four kids of their own, they were considering adopting a child from China before the trip.
-Once he met Mei, Tracey knew the young boy belonged with his family.
+Once he met Mei, Tracey knew the young boy should become part of the family.

 “From the very beginning we prayed and asked God to move mountains for us so we could bring this little boy home.
 Then, things that shouldn’t have happened started happening,” Tracey said.
 “One mountain after another began to move.
 God moved the right things into the right place at just the right time.”

 They sent a picture of Mei’s leg deficiencies to Colleen Coulter, a physical therapist at Children’s.
-She then sent the picture to Michael Schmitz, M.D., the chief of Orthopaedics at Children’s.
+She then sent the picture to Michael Schmitz, M.D., Chief of Orthopaedics at Children’s.